SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

                     </p>

                     <p>
-                      You may also choose to enable remote desktop while you are in <strong>sconfig</strong>.
+                      You may also choose to enable remote desktop while you are in **sconfig**.
 It'll be the same command line interface you have now, but it may come in handy if you need to paste a command.
 You'll want to choose the recommended option to require Network Level Authentication.
                     </p>

                     <p>